jimbobbennett/StarWarsCopilot/1-chat-with-copilot/README.md

 ### Configure your secrets

 The next step is to configure some secrets to store the connection details for the LLM you will be using.
-Your instructor can provide these details, including an endpoiny, an API key, and a model name.
+Your instructor can provide these details, including an endpoint, an API key, and a model name.

 1. Initialize the .NET secrets manager